cartierpaul/IRC-Drone-python/README.md

 # IRC-Drone-python
-mIRC Drone
+mIRC Drone written in python2.
-Compile into binary file using python-pip modules like pyinstaller.
+Compile into execution bash file using python-pip modules like pyinstaller.